lisa-wm/nlp-twitter-r-bert/1_intro.md

 For this, you will need a Gmail address.

-when you launch a Google Colab notebook it will per default open a Python environment.
+When you launch a Google Colab notebook it will per default open a Python environment.
 The easiest way to switch to R is to directly access https://colab.to/r.

 You can check by clicking `Runtime` ⏩ `Change runtime type`, upon which the following window should open: